sistia01/Giotto-Sphinx-Website/source/_build/html/_sources/WorkflowAndHowTos.rst.txt

 ##########################
 Workflow Guides
 ##########################
-This section has various HowTo tutorials, tips and trick, and a step-by-step workflow guide that aim to spotlight some of the ways in which Giotto can be used and help users familliarize themselves with Giotto.
+This section has various HowTo tutorials, tips and tricks, and a step-by-step workflow guide that aim to spotlight some of the ways in which Giotto can be used and help users familliarize themselves with Giotto.